-The principles presented here are a consolidation of a consciously different perspective on formal ontology development to other major methodological approaches that have been outlined in the literature.
-This differentiation arises out of the practical effort to apply existing methodologies and finding the need to take new ground positions with regards to the task of ontology development itself and the limits that it faces precisely in order to meet the end of providing functional models for the fields under investigation.
-It is necessary, then, in preface to an explication of the proposed process model and principles, to elaborate on the background assumptions and context from which they have been developed.
+In this brief introduction to the theoretical background we will outline how our ground positions on formal ontology differ from some other major schools of formal ontology.
+The differentiation arises out of the practical effort to apply existing methodologies and finding the need to take new ground positions about the task of ontology development itself and the limits that it faces precisely in order to meet the end of providing functional models for the fields under investigation.
+A detailed argumentation defending specific points is left to be fully addressed in other fora.

-This introduction will briefly outline how the ground positions on formal ontology that we take here differ with regards to some other major schools of formal ontology, leaving detailed argumentation defending specific points to be fully addressed in other fora.

-The basic issue to address is what the product of a modelling effort is, what is a formal ontology?
-There is general agreement between different schools of modelling at least that a formal ontology is a tool for communication in distributed information environments.
-We, further, take the position that with regards to scientific and scholarly communication, the model is also necessarily a means of representation of some aspects of reality.
+The basic issue is what the product of a modelling effort is, that is, what is a formal ontology?
+There is general agreement between different schools of modelling that a formal ontology is a tool for communication in distributed information environments.
+We, further, take the position that in scientific and scholarly communication, a model is necessarily a means of representation of some aspects of reality.

 Where there is room for disagreement and position taking after this relates to the issues of: